Primes as sums of Fibonacci numbers

 An analogous characterization holds for all Ostrowski expansions (see for example~\cite{RS2011,B2001}).
 Relation~\eqref{eqn_central_motivation} is stated in detail in Lemma~\ref{Lefirstdigits}; this strong connection to irrational rotations on the circle is very helpful for studying the Zeckendorf expansion of integers.

 A different point of view is given by \emph{morphic words}~\cite{AS2003}, which are obtained by a fixed point of a general substitution (over a finite alphabet), followed by a coding.
-For example, the sequence $\sz(n)\bmod 2$ (sometimes called Fibonacci--Thue--Morse sequence) is given by the following substitution $\sigma$ together with the coding $\pi$~\cite{Bruyere}; we exchanged the roles of $\tb$ and $\td$):
+For example, the sequence $\sz(n)\bmod 2$ (sometimes called Fibonacci--Thue--Morse sequence) is given by the following substitution $\sigma$ together with the coding $\pi$ (see~\cite{Bruyere}; we exchanged the roles of $\tb$ and $\td$):

 and we consider the fixed point starting with $\ta$.
 Recently Shallit \cite{Shallit2021} characterized the subword complexity function of this sequence (proving a conjecture by Dekking).
 Furthermore, M\"obius orthogonality was established by the authors \cite{DMS2018}.
-However, the understanding of properties of general morphic words (such as the behavior along arithmetic subsequences, sparse subsequences, M\"obius orthogonality, evaluation along the sequence of prime numbers) is a huge open and important line of research.
+However, the understanding of properties of general morphic words (such as the behavior along arithmetic subsequences, along subsequences of asymptotic density zero, M\"obius orthogonality, evaluation along the sequence of prime numbers) is a huge open and important line of research.
 One of our central contributions, a \emph{prime number theorem} for the Zeckendorf sum-of-digits function modulo $m$, falls into this field of research and is the first theorem of its kind.